JoshuaKGoldberg/squee/README.md

 emitter.emit("unknown");
 emitter.emit("noise", true);
 ```

+Squee also exports an `IEventSubmitter` interface that only contains the `emit` operation.
+Use it if you'd like to restrict which application components may send events.
+`EventEmitter` implements the `IEventSubmitter` interface.

 Note that until TypeScript supports variadic kinds ([issue here](https://github.com/Microsoft/TypeScript/issues/5453)), only one type is supported for all arguments.
 If you need complex objects it's probably semantically more clear to pass an object with multiple fields anyway.